 CONCLUSION: The use of an ESP block with a single injection of a local anesthetic is effective in reducing the total dosage of fentanyl used during surgery, dosage of norepinephrine, and mechanical ventilation and improve the quality of postoperative analgesia during MIDCAB.

-Anatoliy V. Stukalov
+Anatoliy Stukalov

 Kirov Military Medical Academy